 What is the job like

-67% of Insurance and Claim Adjusters said they were satisfied with their job and 43% said they feel like their job is making other people’s lives better.
+67% of Insurance Adjusters and Investigators said they were satisfied with their job and 43% said they feel like their job is making other people’s lives better.

 Is this right for me